This is a hotly debated subject amongst developers.

 - If the embedment depth is very high, the anchor is so resistant that the failure occurs for breakage of the steel bar.

-There are around 9 models that address relationships between the principle variables in anchor design: concrete, adhesive and anchor rod.
+There are around nine models that address relationships between the principle variables in anchor design: concrete, adhesive and anchor rod.
 The most common of which is the uniform bond stress model.
-Some of these equations become meaningless as the predicted values exceed the theoretical yield force for the diameters of steel and titanium grades that bolts are fabricated from.
-Simply put the material breaks before the more complex failure modes involving the rock type and adhesive exert greater influence.
+Some of these equations become meaningless as the predicted values exceed the theoretical yield force for the diameters of steel and titanium grades from which bolts are fabricated.
+Simply put, the material breaks before the more complex failure modes involving the rock type and adhesive exert greater influence.

-For harder rock e.g. basalt or granite, there is a combination of small cone failure and sliding at the adhesive / rock, or anchor / adhesive interface below the cone.
-This interface failure is either towards the base of the cone or base of the anchor.
-For softer rocks such as sandstone, for each diameter and anchor length failure is accompanied by the formation of a stone cone that remains perfectly bonded to the rod, for all its embedded length or only in the upper portion of it.
-Ultimate strength is only achievable with sufficient embedment depth when the failure is depending on the yield stress of the rod.
-This underlines the value of conducting pull out tests before bolting a new area with soft rock.
+For harder rock (e.g. basalt or granite), there is a combination of small cone failure and sliding at the adhesive / rock, or anchor / adhesive interface below the cone.
+This interface failure is either towards the base of the cone or the base of the anchor.
+For softer rocks such as sandstone, for each diameter and anchor length failure is accompanied by the formation of a stone cone that remains perfectly bonded to the rod for all its embedded length or only in the upper portion of it.
+Ultimate strength is only achievable with sufficient embedment depth when the failure depends on the yield stress of the rod.
+This underlines the value of conducting pull-out tests before bolting a new area with soft rock.

 Tensile tests in a) basalt b) limestone and c) sandstone using threaded rod and Hilti RE500 epoxy.
 Note the different failure characteristics relative to material strength.

-The recommended spacing of any 2 bolts is generally a function of embedment depth based on the theory that all bolts have a perfect 450stress cone emanating from the base of the bolt.
-However this is not truly reflective, as failure behaviour depends on the nature and quality of the stone type as seen above.
+The recommended spacing of any two bolts is generally a function of embedment depth based on the theory that all bolts have a perfect 45° stress cone emanating from the base of the bolt.
+However, this is not truly reflective, as failure behaviour depends on the nature and quality of the stone type as seen above.

 - UIAA recommend a minimum spacing of 200mm.